Join our inner circle to get the latest in travel, beauty, style & more !

 How To Travel With Sex Toys: Can You Take Your Vibrator On A Plane?

-Adult toys already have a reputation for being a little bit naughty and that feeling only grows when you are thinking about travelling with your vibrator.
+Adult toys already have a reputation for being a little bit naughty, and that feeling only grows when you’re thinking about travelling with your vibrator.
 But there’s no need to feel daunted.
-This is our guide to how to travel with sex toys…
+Here’s our guide on how to travel with sex toys…

 Firstly, let’s clear the air a little.
 If you are considering travelling with your adult toys you are not alone.
-In fact, while ‘sex toys on the plane’ might sound slightly randomit’s actually one of the most frequently (if sneakily) Googled questions when it comes to sexual wellness and travel.
+In fact, while talking about bringing sex toys on the plane might bring a slight flush to your faceit’s actually one of the most frequently (if sneakily) Googled questions when it comes to sexual wellness and travel.
+In fact, many travellers are asking the same questions: “Can I bring a vibrator on a plane?”, “Should I check my sex toys or keep them in hand luggage”, and “How can I get my vibrator through security discreetly?”

-And, because you asked, we are here to answer.
-After all, despite there being nothing wrong with wanting to enjoy some self-pleasure when away from home, travelling with adult toys can feel a little bit awkward if you want to be discreet.
+And, because you are asking, we are here to answer (and take the shame out of the question too).
+After all, despite there being nothing wrong with wanting to enjoy some self-pleasure when away from home, travelling with adult toys can feel a little bit awkward if you want to be discreet and you certainly don’t want to find yourself on the wrong side of the law.

 First up, are sex toys allowed on airplanes?

-Should you pack your sex toys in checked luggage or your carry-on bag?
+Should you pack your sex toys in checked luggage or keep them in your carry-on bag?

 Will my vibrator set off airport security scanners?